rithikagangishetty/CalendarApp/README.md

-# Calendar Web Application
+# Calendar Application

 ## Overview

-This README provides essential information for setting up and understanding the Calendar Web Application.
+This README provides essential information for setting up and understanding the Calendar Application.

-The Calendar Web Application is a web-based calendar application that enables users to create events.
+The Calendar Application is a web-based calendar application that enables users to create events.
 Additionally, users have the ability to add their friends as connections and invite them to join events.

 This application leverages the [react-big-calendar](https://www.npmjs.com/package/react-big-calendar)  as its base for the calendar page.